Russian submarine Knyaz Pozharskiy: History

 Project 955A was designed by Sergei Kovalev of the Rubin Design Bureau as an improved variant of the original Project 955.
 Construction of the Knyaz Pozharsky began with the keel laying on 23 December 2016 at the Sevmash shipyard in Severodvinsk, part of the United Shipbuilding Corporation.
 At the time the keel was laid, Russian Navy's Deputy Commander-in-Chief Vice Admiral Viktor Bursuk declared "The 955A series is coming to an end with this submarine.
 Now the Navy is working together with the Rubin Design Bureau on modernization of the project."
 However, in November 2018, additional two vessels were confirmed to be built by 2028.

 Knyaz Pozharsky is to be deployed with the Russia's Northern Fleet.

 The submarine went into service on 24 July 2025.
 The ceremony included Russian President Vladimir Putin and First Deputy Prime Minister Denis Manturov.
 It arrived on its permanent base on 2 August 2025.

-On 3 August 2025, HUR claimed to have obtained documents outlining the specifications for the Russian submarine Knyaz Pozharskiy.
-The documents included “ship’s combat layout, engineering schematics, survival systems, and the organizational structure of the crew”.